Case Basse di Gianfranco Soldera: Production

 The combined area of the two vineyards Intistieti and Case Basse extends 8 ha.
-While there could be produced sufficient fruit to produce 60,000 bottles per year, yield is kept so low as to keep the annual production at ca. 15,000 bottles, or in difficult years ca. 6,000.
+While sufficient fruit could be grown to produce 60,000 bottles per year, yield is kept low to keep annual production at ca. 15,000 bottles, or in difficult years ca. 6,000.

 Soldera created an eco-system on his estate, including a two-hectare botanical park that has more than 1,500 unique rose varieties.
-With his wife, Graziella, a botanist, Soldera built hundreds of nests and beehives that provide shelter for predator species allied in the battle against dangerous vine parasites.
+With his wife, Graziella, a botanist, Soldera built hundreds of nests and beehives that provide shelter for species that predate on vine parasites.
 This allows Soldera to forgo pesticides and other chemicals in his vineyards.

-Case Basse winery ferments in wooden vats with no temperature control and no selected yeasts, and its Brunello is aged Brunello in large Slavonian oak casks for up to six years.
-Soldera despised barriques, as they are “only for deficient wines that didn’t get enough tannins and aromas from the grapes”.
+Case Basse winery ferments in wooden vats with no temperature control and no selected yeasts, and its Brunello is aged in large Slavonian oak casks for up to six years.
+Soldera despised barriques, as they are "only for deficient wines that didn't get enough tannins and aromas from the grapes".

 In good years, Soldera's entire production would be designated as Brunello di Montalcino Riserva (produced in 1983, 1990, 1993, 1995, 1996, 1997, 1998, 1999).
-Soldera produced in minor vintages or from his youngest vines a table wine called Institieti (produced in 1985, 1987, 1988, 1991, 1992).
+Soldera produced in minor vintages or from his youngest vines a table wine called Institieti, in 1985, 1987, 1988, 1991, and 1992.
 In 2005, Case Basse released an IGT Toscana wine called Pegasos, made with 100% sangiovese.
 More recently, it released a 2006 IGT Toscana simply named Soldera, made with 100% sangiovese, that had already been bottled before the cellars were vandalized.

-He died in Montalcino on February 16, 2019, after his car careened off the road presumably caused by cardiac arrest.
+Soldera died in Montalcino on February 16, 2019, after his car careened off the road; he was found in cardiac arrest.